Wheeler & Woolsey: Filmography

+Home media

 Nine of the 21 movies the duo made together were released in a DVD collection titled "Wheeler & Woolsey: RKO Comedy Classics Collection" in March 2013 by Warner Archive.
 Rio Rita made its way to DVD in February 2006.
 Girl Crazy and Peach O'Reno were released as a two disc set in December 2010.
 Four additional W&W films were released individually through the Warner Archive in May 2012: The Rainmakers; Diplomaniacs; On Again-Off Again; and Kentucky Kernels (the latter receiving a Blu-Ray release on September 8, 2020).

 Warner Archives released the "RKO Comedy Classics Collection Vol. 2" in October 2016.
 This includes six films: Too Many Cooks (Wheeler only); Everything's Rosie (Woolsey only); Dixiana; The Cuckoos; Cockeyed Cavaliers; and Silly Billies.

 So This Is Africa has yet to be released on DVD.

-Three films have fallen into the Public Domain (Dixiana, Half Shot at Sunrise, and Hook, Line and Sinker).
+Six Wheeler & Woolsey films have entered the public domain: the feature films Rio Rita, Dixiana, Half Shot at Sunrise, and Hook, Line and Sinker, and their appearances in two all-star short subjects, The Stolen Jools (1931) and Signing 'Em Up (1933).
 Dixiana was first made available on DVD in its complete version (including the Technicolor sequence) by the Roan Group (currently distributed through Troma) after Cary Roan was able to locate color elements.
 This release suffers from problematic framing.